renzomonteadora/renzomonteadora.github.io/_posts/2024-07-11-01 Spanning Tree Protocol.md

 >- a switch that has been elected as a root.
 >
 >**Bridge Protocol Data Unit (BPDU)**
->- a packet that is used for network switches to process STP.
+>- a PDU that is used for network switches to process STP.
 >
 >**BPDU Types:**
 >1.
 Configuration BPDU